 This legislation mandates that:

-Please see the EU directive for accessibility of public sector websites and mobile applications for further details.
+Please click on the following link to see the EU directive; accessibility of public sector websites and mobile applications.

-- content should be easy to find and customisable to needs of end-user e.g. reflow; reformat / magnify
+• content should be easy to find and customisable to needs of end-users e.g. reflow / reformat / magnify.

 We are working closely with our partner universities to ensure we meet the key requirements of the legislation and to provide staff with further support and guidance in the creation of accessible content.